 Whenever a matured ova (egg) is released from the ovum, it enters the fallopian tube through its wider, funnel-shaped end known as the infundibulum.
 It is surrounded by small hair-like structures known as the fimbriae.
 It sweeps in the egg as it travels into the narrower length of the tube, where it might be met by an incoming sperm cell that fuses with the egg to form an embryo.

 This newly formed embryo then leaves the tube to be implanted in the walls of the uterus, which is where it develops into a baby.
-But this whole process happens when everything goes just right, which is often the case, except when there is an issue of fallopian tube blockage, then things become complicated.
+But this process happens when everything goes just right, which is often the case, except when there is an issue of fallopian tube blockage, things become complicated.

 Infections: Due to the position and tubal nature of the female reproductive system, the woman is exposed to likely transmission of harmful microorganisms from her use of the toilet or even personal hygiene habits.
-There is also the risk of sexually transmitted infections by viruses and bacteria which can cause inflammations in the narrow tubes, leading to a blockage.
+There is also the risk of sexually transmitted infections by viruses and bacteria, which can cause inflammations in the narrow tubes, leading to a blockage.